rixed/ramen/rmadmin/chart/README.md

 - TimeChartOptionsEditor: Controls the settings that apply to the TimeChart as a whole.
 Initialized from the same conf value.

+- TimeChartFunctionsEditor: The editor that offer to choose from all involved functions and edit it with a TimeChartFunctionEditor.

-- TimeChartFunctionEditor: The editor that controls the configration values specific to a given function.
+- TimeChartFunctionEditor: The editor that controls the configuration values specific to a given function.

+- TimeChartColumnEditor: The one line editor that allow to select if/how a column is going to be used in a chart

-- TimeLineGroup: connect together a set of AbstractTimeLine objects so that scroll together.
+- TimeLineGroup: connect together a set of AbstractTimeLine objects so that they scroll together.

-- TimeLineView: a widget that displays all the AbstractTimeLine objects of a TimeLineGroup with a TimeLine ruler on top and at the bottom.
+- TimeLineView: a widget that displays an AbstractTimeLine for every defined function, with a TimeLine ruler on top and at the bottom.